-Using natural and vegetable colors for dying fabrics and other materials is one of the dates back arts in India.
-Carrying out tests of fruit and vegetable colors has come as better results in hand block print art.
-Later many different colors were made using chemical elements but it came as harmful results in diseases like skin problems, itching, and infection, etc. So in recent times in India, the experts are working to produce eco-friendly colorants and experimenting with various natural sources.
+Using natural and vegetable colors for dying fabrics and other materials is one of the dates back to arts in India.
+Carrying out tests of fruit and vegetable colors has come in better results in hand block print art.
+Later many different colors were made using chemical elements but it came with harmful results in diseases like skin problems, itching, infection, etc. So in recent times in India, the experts are working to produce eco-friendly colorants and experimenting with various natural sources.

-Most of the natural sources are produced from plants and fruits (leaves, flowers, fruits, seeds, bark, roots, berries, etc).
-In addition, there are lots of basic origins colorants are extracted from-
+Most of the natural sources are produced from plants and fruits (leaves, flowers, fruits, seeds, bark, roots, berries, etc.).
+In addition, there are lots of basic origins colorants extracted from-

-Indigo is the most popular dye of ancient’s times implemented to color a variety of fabric materials.
+Indigo is the most popular dye of ancient times implemented to color a variety of fabric materials.
 It is extracted from the leaves of Indigo Ferra Tinctoria.
 Some fabrics like silk, cotton, and wool can be colored using Indigo blue.
-Likewise, it is implemented in hand block printing to stamp designs onto women clothing accessories moderately such as scarves, dupattas, and kurtas, etc.
+Likewise, it is implemented in hand block printing to stamp designs onto women's Indian clothing accessories moderately such as scarves, dupattas, and kurtas, etc.

 This beautiful color is extorted from the flower of the Kamala plant.
 This pigment is good for dyeing silk and wool fabrics.
-Leaving yellow shades, it produces brightness to the outfits.
+Leaving yellow shades produces brightness to the outfits.

-Itis also used for coloring silk and wool materials.
+It is also used for coloring silk and wool materials.
 It produces gray-cream color shades with the amalgamation of iron and alum.
-Mostly, this dye is used to create golden prints onto light and shade fabrics.
+Mostly, this dye is used to create golden prints on light and shade fabrics.

-In the historic time, Madder was used in Egypt.
-Madder (Rubia Cardifolia) is a good source of dye, commonly produces colorants like pink, red and orange.
-Moreover, Madder contains about 20 compounds of colors.
+In historic times, Madder was used in Egypt.
+Madder (Rubia Cardifolia) is a good source of dye and commonly produces colorants like pink, red, and orange.
+Moreover, Madder contains about 20 compounds of color.
 Red and purple colors in the chemical blends construct a good range of natural colorants.

 Indian textile industries deal with massive expertise in producing the technologies of natural colorant production.
 From ancient times, India has been revealing the working knowledge of pigmentation across the world.
 In recent times, we have found diverse shades using natural sources and now implementing those for coloring cotton, silk, and wool fabrics.

-JOVI™ Fashion is a women clothing online store, includes a variety of hand block printed outfits for women like Anarkali kurta with golden prints, ikat printed dress, straight kurta with indigo prints and red printed scarves.
+JOVI™ Fashion is a women's clothing online store, that includes a variety of hand block printed outfits for women like Anarkali kurta with golden prints, ikat printed dress, straight kurta with indigo prints, and red printed scarves.
 For any inquiry: firstname.lastname@example.org